scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 MONTE is the most powerful astrodynamic computing library in the world.
 It has been extensively tested and verified by flying actual spacecraft to destinations all over the solar system.
-As a platform, it has a lot to offer anyone doing aerospace related computation, especially those who love working with the Python language.
+It's a compelling platform for anyone doing aerospace related computation, especially those who love working with the Python language.

 Acknowledgements
 ----------------